Gay bomb: Leaked documents

 In both of the documents, the possibility was canvassed that a strong aphrodisiac could be dropped on enemy troops, ideally one which would also cause "homosexual behavior".
 The documents described the aphrodisiac weapon as "distasteful but completely non-lethal".

-Body odors

-Body odor remote-engineering, involving compounds found in halitosis and hyperhidrosis, was another possibility discussed.
-Again, these effects would be produced by a non-lethal chemical weapon—possibly one that would affect the hormonal and digestive systems.
-It appears that a 'heavy sweating bomb', 'flatulence bomb' and 'halitosis bomb' were also considered by a committee at the time.
-The plan was to make an enemy so smelly they could be quite literally sniffed out of hiding by their opponents.

 Ig Nobel Prize awards

-Wright Laboratory won the satiric 2007 Ig Nobel Peace Prize for "instigating research & development on a chemical weapon—the so-called 'gay bomb' / 'poof bomb'—that will make enemy soldiers become sexually irresistible to each other."
+Wright Laboratory won the satiric 2007 Ig Nobel Peace Prize for "instigating research & development on a chemical weapon—the so-called 'gay bomb'—that will make enemy soldiers become sexually irresistible to each other."